Frequently Asked Questions

 If you’re keen to add your own rules, custom rules can be created via AWS Config with the results ingested and displayed in Cloud Conformity.
 Other custom rule sets can be ingested by Cloud Conformity via the Cloud Conformity API.

-The AWS Well-Architected Framework defines best practices you should follow to ensure your AWS infrastructure is secure, reliable, highly available and cost-effective.
-Cloud Conformity automates the auditing of your AWS infrastructure against the Well-Architected Framework.
+The AWS Well-Architected Framework and the Azure CIS Foundations defines best practices you should follow to ensure your infrastructure is secure, reliable, high available and cost effective.
+Cloud Conformity automates the auditing of your infrastructure against these frameworks.

 Cloud Conformity currently integrates with the following communication channels and workflow systems:

-Cloud Conformity currently runs over 450 automated best practice rules and we are constantly adding new rules every week, so you can expect to see this number grow!
+Cloud Conformity currently has over 530 automated best practice rules for AWS, and over 40 for Azure.
+We are adding new rules every week so this list is constantly growing.